Welcome Back!

 What is International Day of the Girl Child?

 International Day of the Girl Child is held annually on 11 October.
-Established by the United Nations (UN), this day is an opportunity to bring greater awareness to the particular challenges facing girls, particularly those living in poverty.
+Established by the United Nations (UN), this day is an opportunity to bring greater awareness to the unique challenges facing girls, particularly those living in poverty.

 It is also a chance to celebrate girls’ achievements, promote empowerment, and advocate for the fulfilment of human rights for girls around the globe.